We are looking at the leadership role that communities in Scotland are playing in driving Climate Action.

-In this Blog Lucy Espeland of the Development Trusts Association Scotland highlights 13 projects making a real difference.
+In this Blog Lucy Espeland of Development Trusts Association Scotland highlights 14 development trusts making a real difference.
 These organisations are working with their communities to combat climate change in ways that benefit local people.

 Langholm Initiative’s historic land buyout was the largest community buyout in the South of Scotland.
 Over 5,000 acres of land is now in community ownership which has paved the way for one of the most ambitious plans of a generation: the creation of a huge new nature reserve which will help tackle climate change, restore nature and support community regeneration.
 The land is secured for generations to come and will be an inspiring case study for communities and landowners alike in how to manage land sustainably in a way that benefits the local economy.
 The Langholm Initiative’s Wild Eskdale Project is also promoting sustainable tourism in the Esk Valley.

-Since 2011, Tayport Development Trust’s successful PLANT programme has been working on projects bringing people together to grow food and flowers, while reducing carbon emissions and enhancing Tayport’s natural environment.
+Since 2011, Tayport Community Trust’s successful PLANT programme has been working on projects bringing people together to grow food and flowers, while reducing carbon emissions and enhancing Tayport’s natural environment.
 This has included the incredibly popular Tayport Community Garden which has provided a community growing space where organisations, groups, families and individuals of all abilities can work, learn and socialise.
 They also run workshops and climate evenings, run community orchards and generate an income from their apple juice.
 The Tayport Climate Festival is taking place over the weekend of 24th September 2021.

-Dollar CT have supported the local community to achieve climate goals.
-This includes: using nature based solutions such as community tree planting to reduce the impact of increased flooding in the area; construction of a community garden with a planned community wormery for composting, creating a bee friendly environment to support resilience including the planting of wildflower meadows throughout the community, in private and public spaces; and hoping to use the mine water from old coal mines as a source of geothermal heat with a view to developing the first geothermal mine water resource in Scotland.
+Dollar CDT has supported the local community to achieve climate goals.
+This includes: using nature based solutions such as community tree planting to reduce the impact of increased flooding in the area; construction of a future community garden with a planned community wormery for composting, creating a bee friendly environment to support resilience including the planting of wildflower areas throughout the community, in private and public spaces; and hoping to use the mine water from old coal mines as a source of geothermal heat with a view to developing the first geothermal mine water resource in Scotland.
 They are also planning a 2 day Community Sustainability Festival in October 2021.

-Strathdearn is at the front line of climate changes so adapting and building resilience against climate change have been core to their activities and community planning.
-They aim to support land managers in the community to conserve deep peat.
-They also host 200 MW of onshore wind energy generation in and around the community and plan to grow community and private partnerships to create green jobs and increase wellbeing.
-They have also community run Electric Vehicle chargers in connection with the Electric A9 Project.
+Strathdearn is at the front line of climate changes so adapting and building resilience against climate change have been core to Strathdearn Community Developments’ activities and community planning.
+They aim to support land managers in the community to conserve deep peat and host 200 MW of onshore wind energy generation in and around the community, planning to grow community and private partnerships to create green jobs and increase wellbeing.
+They also run Electric Vehicle chargers in connection with the Electric A9 Project.
 Their new Hub will be highly insulated with renewable energy features, digital technology and charging points for electric vehicles and cycles.

 Linlithgow’s story shows how disparate parts of a community can come together to tackle a common cause and build local resilience.
-Collaboration has been key for becoming an established community anchor organisation.
-In addition, Transition Linlithgow, the town’s grassroots environmental action charity, joined to become part of LCDT this year.
+Transition Linlithgow, the town’s grassroots environmental action charity, joined to become part of LCDT this year.
 This has created one organisation committed to sustainable community development, ready for building on their success to create a thriving 20-minute Net Zero Carbon community.